 Hang out at Spruce Street Harbor Park

-Philly’s waterfront oasis, Spruce Street Harbor Park is ideal for hanging out on a summer day.
-In addition to the awesome hammocks, there are food vendors distributed throughout the park, games, and frequent special events for the whole family.
-Grab some crabfries at Chickie’s and Pete’s and join the line at Somerset Splits to try one of their delicious creations.
+Philly’s waterfront oasis, Spruce Street Harbor Park offers awesome hammocks, food vendors, games, and frequent special events for the whole family.
+Get some crabfries at Chickie’s and Pete’s and join the line for ice cream at Frozen Delights before grabbing a seat right by the river.

 Special events in July include (see the full calendar):

-• Summer Concert Series – Evening shows July 6 and July 20
+- Summer Concert Series – Evening show on July 26

 Visit a museum for free